m-j-andr/PIC-1-Demo/docs/0-docs.md

  - Do you want to name an $x$-coordinate by a letter other than $x$ or $X$?
  - Do you want to name a  $y$-coordinate by a letter other than $y$ or $Y$?
  - These are leading questions because the people writing this answered "no" to both questions.
-Someone else could argue that points on the boundary and the center point feel different in nature.
+Someone else might argue that points on the boundary and the center point feel different in nature.
 They might want us to label the center using $a$ and $b$, or $c$ together with some subscripts.
    Because $a$, $b$, and $c$ show up in the
    [tilt of Saturn exercise](./2-Desmos/2-3f-tilt.md) in a different context, this choice did not seem like a good one to us.

-If what is written somewhat convinces you that labeling
+If the remarks above convince you to label
 $x$-coordinates with the letter $x$ and $y$-coordinates with the letter $y$, then we now have to distinguish the different appearances of these coordinates.
-We have no choice over what to call the coordinates that Desmos draws (3):
-Desmos mandates that we use $x$ and $y$ for these coordinates.
+We have no choice over what to call the coordinates that Desmos draws (3) because Desmos mandates that we use $x$ and $y$ for these coordinates.
 For (1) and (2), subscripts are a possibility.
-Desmos does not allow subscripts to be very complicated, but maybe $x_{boundarypepp}$ and $x_{centerpepp}$ seem like acceptable choices to you for $x$-coordinates?
+Desmos does not allow subscripts to be very complicated, but maybe $x_{boundarypepperoni}$ and $x_{centerpepperoni}$ seem like acceptable choices to you for $x$-coordinates?
-Since capitals already worked nicely in the first example for avoiding unnecessary subscripts, $X_{pepperoni}$ and $x_{pepperoni}$ seemed like good choices to us.
+Since capitals already worked out nicely in the first example for avoiding unnecessary subscripts, $X_{pepperoni}$ and $x_{pepperoni}$ seemed like good choices to us.

 Finally, using $x_1$, $x_2$, $x_3$, and $x_4$ in place of
 $X_{pepperoni}$, $x_{pepperoni}$, $X_{mushroom}$, and $x_{mushroom}$
-felt totally unacceptable to us.
-It would have been much too easy to make an error that was very difficult to track down.
-On the other hand, mistyping $pepperoni$ or $mushroom$ is easily noticed and fixed.
+felt totally unacceptable to us. **It would have been much too easy to make an error that was very difficult to track down.** On the other hand, mistyping $pepperoni$ or $mushroom$ is easily noticed and fixed.